Inertial focusing of spherical capsule in pulsatile channel flows: Introduction

 \section{Introduction}

-In a pipe flow at a finite channel (or particle) Reynolds number $Re$ ($Re_p$), a rigid spherical particle exhibits migration perpendicular to the flow direction, originally reported by~\cite{Segre1962}, the so-called ``inertial focusing'' or ``tubular pinch effect'', where the particles equilibrate at a distance from the channel centreline as a consequence of the force balance between the shear-induced and wall-induced lift forces.
+In a pipe flow at a finite channel (or particle) Reynolds number $Re$ ($Re_p$), a rigid spherical particle exhibits migration perpendicular to the flow direction, originally reported by~\cite{Segre1962}, the so-called inertial focusing or tubular pinch effect, where the particles equilibrate at a distance from the channel centreline as a consequence of the force balance between the shear-induced and wall-induced lift forces.
 The phenomenon is of fundamental importance in microfluidic techniques such as label-free cell alignment, sorting, and separation techniques~\citep{Martel2014, Warkiani2016, Zhou2019}.
-Although the techniques allow us to reduce the complexity and costs of clinical applications by using small amount of blood samples, archetypal inertial focusing system requires steady laminar flow through long channel distances $L_f$, which can be estimated as $L_f = \pi H/(Re_p f_l)$, where $H$ is the dimension of the channel (or its hydraulic diameter) and $f_l$ is a non-dimensional lift coefficient~\citep{DiCarlo2009}.
+Although the techniques allow us to reduce the complexity and costs of clinical applications by using small amount of blood samples, archetypal inertial focusing system requires steady laminar flow through long channel distances $L_f$, which can be estimated as $L_f = \pi \m{H}/(Re_p f_l)$, where $\m{H}$ is the dimension of the channel (or its hydraulic diameter) and $f_l$ is a non-dimensional lift coefficient~\citep{DiCarlo2009}.
 So far, various kind of geometries have been proposed to achieve the required distance for inertial focusing in a compact space, e.g., sinusoidal, spiral, and hybrid channels~\citep{Bazaz2020}.
-Without increasing $Re_p$, the recent experimental study by~\cite{Mutlu2018} achieved inertial focusing of $0.5$-$\mu$m-size particle ($Re_p \approx 0.005$) in short channels by using oscillatory channel flows.
+Without increasing $Re_p$, the recent experimental study by~\cite{Mutlu2018} achieved inertial focusing of $0.5$-$\mu$m-size particles ($Re_p \approx 0.005$) in short channels by using oscillatory channel flows.
 Since the oscillatory flows allow a suspended particle to increase its total travel distance without net displacement along the flow direction, utilizing oscillatory flow can be an alternative and practical strategy for inertial focusing in microfluidic devices.
-Recently, \cite{Vishwanathan2021} experimentally investigated the effects of the Womersley number ($Wo$) on inertial focusing in planar pulsatile flows, and evaluated the lateral migration (or off-centre focusing) speed on a small and weakly inertial particle for different oscillatory frequencies.
-They concluded that inertial focusing is achieved in only a fraction of the channel length ($1$ to $10$\%) compared to what would be required in a steady flow~\citep{Vishwanathan2021}.
+Recently, \cite{Vishwanathan2021} experimentally investigated the effects of the Womersley number ($\alpha$) on inertial focusing in planar pulsatile flows, and evaluated the lateral migration (or off-centre focusing) speed on a small and weakly inertial particle for different oscillatory frequencies.
+They concluded that inertial focusing is achieved in only a fraction of the channel length ($1$ to $10$\%) compared to what would be required in a steady flow~\citep{Vishwanathan2021}. \cite{Sun2009} performed two-dimensional (2D) simulations of a neutrally buoyant circular particle in oscillatory pressure-driven channel flows for $Re \geq 50$.
+Their results indicated that lower oscillatory frequency makes the equilibrium position closer to the channel centerline while higher oscillatory frequency maintains the equilibrium positions similarly to the steady flow conditions.
+However, it remains unknown whether the equilibrium position of deformable capsules under pulsatile channel flows can be formulated in the same context as that of rigid circular particle.